BioBoost/embedded_systems_tools_and_scripts/docs/virtual_machine.md

 You should now be able to resize the guest window.
 Or you can switch to fullscreen by hitting `RCTRL-F`.

 !!! note "Software Rendering Mode"
 	If you get a popup after login saying that Linux Mint is running in software rendering mode, it can be fixed by going to `Settings => Display => Screen` and enabling **3D Acceleration** of your virtual machine.
-Make sure to restart the VM.
+You may also need to increase the video memory a bit to for example **32MB**.
+Make sure to restart the VM after changing these settings.

 ## Creating a shared folder